Paying cricketers has to be the single most contentious issue in club cricket and is discussed here on Cricket Yorkshire.

 I noted with bemusement that there was a storm (in a teacup) when I published the Bradford Premier League transfers – why are you promoting disloyalty? was the cry from certain quarters.

-It illustrated the fact that paying club cricketers in a predominantly amateur game really wound people up – and who can blame them?
+It illustrated the fact that paying club cricketers in a game that’s meant to be non-professional really wound people up – and who can blame them?

 A common complaint is that a club’s success is defined by the size of its wallet and poaching of players is rife.
 It blurs the lines between a club’s and league’s amateur or semi-professional status, creating a class system that causes resentment.